KonstantinSimeonov/blog/posts/typelang.md

 date: 2023-04-13
 ---

+Typescript is a pretty popular language (and for good reasons), but it has it's fair share of non-obvious and hidden things.
+In this post, we'll explore what is possible with typescript without writing any runtime code (outside of educational use). <sub><sub>if recursion scares you, you might not enjoy this post</sub></sub>

 ## Types/Variables

 Typescript can often be a seriously awesome language and part of this comes from the ways it lets programmers define types: